EricDarve/cme213-spring-2021/syllabus.md

 This is a 3-unit class.
 This course is offered online with mixed synchronous/asynchronous engagement only.

-This class will give hands-on experience with programming multicore processors, graphics processing units (GPU), and parallel computers.
+This class will give you a hands-on experience with programming multicore processors, graphics processing units (GPU), and parallel computers.
 The focus will be on the message passing interface (MPI, parallel clusters) and the compute unified device architecture (CUDA, GPU).
 Topics will include multithreaded programs, GPU computing, computer cluster programming, C++ threads, OpenMP, CUDA, and MPI.
 Pre-requisites include C++, templates, debugging, UNIX, makefile, numerical algorithms (differential equations, linear algebra).

 ## Challenging times